siloxa/badgify/README.md

     </a>
 </p>
 <p align="center">
-	If you like this project, please buy us a coffee!
+	If you like this project, please buy us a coffee ❤
 </p>
 <p align="center">
 	<a href="https://thex.solutions/donate">